 - Avoid Artificial Preservatives: They may make dry food last longer, but that benefit doesn’t outweigh the risk to your dog.
 Many of the artificial preservatives used have been linked to cancer in dogs.
 Try to find natural preservatives like vitamin C or vitamin E.

 If you feed your dog wet food, the ways to store it change slightly.
 Although individual cans can be kept longer than most bags of dry food, once opened, wet food will not last as long as opened dry food.
 Here are some tips for storing wet food long term…

 - Rotate Cans: The key to storing canned wet food is paying close attention to expiration dates.
-When you store the cans, if possible, store them with the expiration visible so you know which can you should open first.
-The best practice is to develop a rotation of cans where you store them so you always know which can is the oldest and the one you should be using first.
+When you store the cans, if possible, store them with the expiration visible, so you know which can you should open first.
+The best practice is to develop a rotation of cans where you keep them so you always know which can is the oldest and the one you should be using first.

 Remember, if you are buying frozen raw food at the store, it needs to remain frozen until you are ready to serve since it cannot be refrozen.
-If you know that you are not going straight home from the store or you live a good distance from the store you purchase your dog food at, make sure to bring a cooler and ice packs with you so you can keep the food frozen until you get it in your freezer.
+If you know that you are not going straight home from the store or you live a good distance from the store you purchase your dog food, make sure to bring a cooler and ice packs with you so you can keep the food frozen until you get it in your freezer.

-If you are trying to store dog food long term, it is important to know when the food has gone bad and it is time to get rid of it.
+If you are trying to store dog food long term, it is essential to know when the food has gone bad and it is time to get rid of it.
 There is a fine line between making the food last as long as possible and reaching the point of rancid or moldy food.
 Here are some ways to tell that it is time to throw the food out

 - Expiration Date: All dog food bags have an expiration date on them.
 Even though some food can last longer than those dates, it’s a good idea to get rid of dog food when that day has passed.